aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/textcolumncollection/_index.md

 ---
 title: TextColumnCollection
+linktitle: TextColumnCollection
 second_title: Aspose.Words for Java API Reference
-description: A collection of  objects that represent all the columns of text in a section of a document.
+description: A collection of  objects that represent all the columns of text in a section of a document in Java.
 type: docs
-weight: 566
+weight: 568
 url: /java/com.aspose.words/textcolumncollection/
 ---